djones36/Sprint-Challenge-Advanced-React/README.md

 - [x ] Class component that fetches data from the server you now have running - the data can be fetched from `http://localhost:5000/api/players`
 - [x ] Display the player data you receive from the API
-- [ ] Build a custom hook and use it in your app - this can be a localStorage hook, a fetch hook, a dark mode hook, or any other hook you would like
+- [x ] Build a custom hook and use it in your app - this can be a localStorage hook, a fetch hook, a dark mode hook, or any other hook you would like
 - [ ] Write integration tests for your React components

 ## Stretch Problems